nmarkand/EmployeeAndEventService/README.md

 ### project using springboot, mysql, hibernate JPA, RabbitMQ

-#### install RabbitMQ client and server (if already installed in specific server then need to configure IP in application.properties file, available inside folder structure src/main/resources otherwise local)
+#### install RabbitMQ client and server (if already installed on specific server then need to configure IP in application.properties file, available inside folder structure src/main/resources otherwise local)

 #### Create database restservices in mysql db.
 At the moment hibernate is set to create mode.